Rambus Inc. v. Nvidia

 Rambus Inc. v.
-NVIDIA Corporation was a patent infringement case between Rambus and Nvidia.
+Nvidia Corporation was a patent infringement case between Rambus and Nvidia.
 The case was heard in the United States District Court for the Northern District of California.

 Rambus Inc, founded in 1990, is an American technology company that designs, develops and licenses chip interface technologies and architectures that are used in digital electronics products.
 The company is well known for inventing RDRAM® and for its intellectual property-based litigation following the introduction of DDR-SDRAM memory.
-NVIDIA, founded in 1993, is an American technology company that manufactures, distributes and designs graphics processing units (GPUs) for the gaming and professional markets, as well as system on a chip units (SoCs) for the mobile computing and automotive market.
+Nvidia, founded in 1993, is an American technology company that manufactures, distributes and designs graphics processing units (GPUs) for the gaming and professional markets, as well as system on a chip units (SoCs) for the mobile computing and automotive market.

-In 2008, Rambus Inc, initially filed a complaint accusing NVIDIA Corporation of infringing seventeen Rambus patents.
+In 2008, Rambus Inc, initially filed a complaint accusing Nvidia of infringing seventeen Rambus patents.

 Rambus licenses patents covering technologies that it invents and develops to companies such as Microsoft, Intel, Nintendo and Creative Labs.
 Since its founding in 1990, Rambus has been awarded, by the United States Patent and Trademark Office, over 1,000 patents on many of the components that make up memory controllers and modern computer processor chips.